ccivit/download_webEmo/README.md

 # Download WEBEmo dataset

-Note: Modified README to be compatible with markdown, and added the `download_dataset.py` script.
-The dataset and contact belong to its author, Rameswar Panda (rpand002@ucr.edu)
+Note: The dataset belongs to its author, Rameswar Panda (rpand002@ucr.edu).
+Citations should be referred to him.
+I modified README to be compatible with markdown, and added the `download_dataset.py` script.

 # Dataset: WEBEmo